top of page

 Submit the following to tamarackfestival@gmail.com:

-1. An Artist's CV and/or a Short Bio (150 words max.), including where you are from, where you are currently based, your artistic training and experience, the mediums you work with, and accomplishments in your artistic field.
+1. An Artist's CV and/or a Short Bio (150 words max.), including where you are from, where you are currently based, your artistic training and experience, the mediums you work with, and any accomplishments in your artistic field.

 2. A Project Proposal (300 words max.) describing what you intend to create during the residency and how you plan to approach the work.